jazzyfresh/koan-lang/README.md

 * No types are written (that requires words anyways).
 * Line breaks implicitly indicate separate statements; semicolons do that explicitly.
 * In general, colons are your friends.
-* Regexes are just like Ruby's, but instead of `.match`, you only use `~=`.
 * Oh yeah, in case you haven't noticed, comments are indicated by the symbol 'c:'

-### SYNTAX  STILL IN PROGRESS
+### SYNTAX

 Here is a brief EBNF for the macrosyntax.
 Here syntax categories and compound tokens are shown in all caps (NB: boolean tokens `T` and `F` are exceptions).
 Reserved tokens and symbols are always quoted, since our reserved tokens are symbols.
 The meta symbols are the usual ones: `|` for alternatives, `*` for zero or more, `+` for one or more, `?` for zero or one, `'[a-z]` for one letter from the range of lowercase letters, and parentheses for grouping.
+And unquoted period `.` is metasyntax for any character at all.

 The tokens `NUMLIT`, `STRLIT`, `ID`, and `BR` are defined in the microsyntax below the EBNF.